 CWI is ready to advance.
 It has leadership, vision, energy, place, and purpose.
 Those who are most deeply connected to its mission can make CWI’s highest aspirations a reality and build a more vibrant and dynamic future by meeting these critical needs:

 Expand the Brian C. Pohanka Internship Program

-Thanks to the generosity of the John J. Pohanka Family Foundation, the Brian C. Pohanka Fellows Program was established in 2011 to provide a stipend for living expenses for students completing summer internships with a range of National Parks and private museums.
+Thanks to the generosity of the John J. Pohanka Family Foundation, the Brian C. Pohanka Internship Program was established in 2011 to provide stipends for students completing summer internships with a range of National Parks and private museums, including Fredericksburg & Spotsylvania NMP, Vicksburg NMP, Stratford Hall, and Appomattox Court House NHP.
+The program provides participants a unique opportunity to do paid work on the frontlines of history.
+Interns give public tours of iconic historic sites, gain hands-on experience with original artifacts and documents, assist with the management of historic landscapes, and lead children’s programs.
 More than two-thirds of Gettysburg College students rely upon scholarships and grants to fund their education, as well as earned income from work over the summer or during breaks.
 Without the Pohanka Internship Program, many students would be unable to accept an internship at one of these partner sites.

 Build the Gary W. Gallagher Fund

 CWI’s newest fund is devoted to student professional opportunities in the field of battlefield preservation and historic preservation, an area that falls outside of the parameters of the Pohanka internship program.
 Many internship opportunities in preservation law, lobbying, and policy are frequently located in urban areas with steep housing costs; housing stipends from this fund will thus open new opportunities to students.
 Resources from the Gallagher endowment will also be used to compensate adjuncts to teach courses in preservation law, non-profit management, and historic preservation.